socketio/socket.io-website/source/docs/client-api.md

 A single `Manager` can be used by several [Sockets](#Socket).
 You can find more information about this multiplexing feature [here](/docs/namespaces).

+Please note that, in most cases, you won't use the Manager directly but use the [Socket](#Socket) instance instead.

 ## new Manager(url[, options])